 Some of the biggest benefits of a college education include:

-- Better pay: According to the U.S. Bureau of Labor Statistics, full-time employees who have earned a bachelor’s degree make an average of $525 more per week than those with a high school diploma — or $27,300 per year.
+- Better pay: Full-time employees who have earned a bachelor’s degree make an average of $579 more per week than those with a high school diploma — or $30,108 per year.

-- Career opportunities: Attending college gives you the skills necessary to succeed in a wide range of careers and fields of study.
-Employers also highly value a college degree; in fact, 87 percent of employers said in an Association of American Colleges and Universities (AACU) survey that earning a degree is either definitely or probably worth it.
+- Career opportunities: Attending college gives you the skills necessary to succeed in various careers and fields of study.
+Employers also highly value a college degree.
+Eighty-seven percent of employers said in an Association of American Colleges and Universities (AACU) survey that earning a degree is definitely or probably worth it.

 Alternatives to college

-A college education isn’t the right choice for everyone, and it isn’t necessary for every career field.
+A college education isn’t the right choice for everyone and isn’t necessary for every career field.
 Thankfully, there are plenty of alternatives if a traditional degree isn’t in the cards.

-Trade school, unlike a traditional college education, focuses on training students in a specific skill.
-Trade work spans a wide range of careers, including electrician work, plumbing work, nursing and culinary arts.
+Unlike a traditional college education, trade school focuses on training students in a specific skill.
+Trade work spans many careers, including electrician work, plumbing work, nursing and culinary arts.

-On average, trade school costs less than a traditional college degree and does not last as long, so students don’t have to delay entering the workforce.
-Because of this, it could be a good choice for students who know exactly what field they want to enter and want to save time and money getting there.
+Going to trade school can be a good choice for those who know exactly what field they want to enter and want to save time and money getting there.